-Other locations may be private, Maori or council owned and again require careful negotiation or fees to be paid.
-A wedding planner will already have established relationships with these organisations of land owners or have the knowledge how to approach them, again saving you disappointment but also working respectfully within the community of your chosen location.
+Other locations may be private, Maori or council owned, and again require careful negotiation, or fees to be paid.
+A wedding planner will already have established relationships with these organisations, land owners or have the knowledge how to approach them, again saving you disappointment but also working respectfully within the community of your chosen location.

-Choosing a location in nature does have its concerns and having an alternative back up in case of bed weather is very important.
-A good wedding planner will advise you on the options but also design an event that can easily be relocated at short notice to the Plan B location, thus leaving little to chance.
+Choosing a location in nature does have its concerns and having an alternative back up in case of bad weather is very important.
+A good wedding planner will advise you on the options, but also design an event that can easily be relocated at short notice to the Plan B location, thus leaving little to chance.

-Luckily in the top of the South Island, Nelson and Tasman historically have the highest sunshine hours in all of the South Island but this still cannot guarantee good weather.
-It’s not only rain you want to avoid, it’s also low cloud for a mountain top wedding or strong winds on a remote location that requires a water taxi.
-Most deposits will not be returned if the customer deems the weather not suitable themselves, it has to be the decision of the pilot or skipper who will not go in unsafe conditions, so you have to be prepared to hold your event in the chosen location come what may unless the pilot of skipper make the final call not to go.
+Luckily in the top of the South Island, Nelson and Tasman historically have the highest sunshine hours in all of the South Island, but this still cannot guarantee good weather.
+It’s not only rain you want to avoid, it’s also low cloud for a mountain top wedding, strong winds on a remote location that requires a water taxi.
+Most deposits will not be returned if the customer deems the weather not suitable themselves, it has to be the decision of the pilot or skipper who will not go in unsafe conditions.
+You have to be prepared to hold your event in the chosen location come what may unless the pilot of skipper make the final call not to go.